yphelan/p13n/recsys-questions.md

 # Questions to ask about your Recommender Systems
 So, you're building a Recommender System that connects your users with the right content on your platform.
-Consider asking these practical questions that can help avoid costly mistakes and build user trust with your RecSys.
+Consider asking these practical questions that can help avoid costly mistakes and help you build user trust with your RecSys.

 ## Content Related Questions
 Content understanding in the context of Recommender Systems refers to the process of extracting and interpreting meaningful data from the content itself, which is then used to inform the recommendations.
 This is an essential part of building effective recommendation algorithms that can provide relevant, personalized content for users.
 Here are a few practical questions to ask about your content: